slu-soc5650/week-09/README.md

 2. Use `dplyr` to complete table joins in `R`
 3. Use `sf` to combine geometric data in `R`
 4. Compose `R` notebooks that import multiple data sets, appropriately combine them, and then export them in the proper format.
+5. Distinguish between different types of spatial joins
-5. Use ArcMap to complete spatial joins
+6. Use ArcMap to complete spatial joins
-6. Use ArcMap to calculate and project the centroids
+7. Use ArcMap to calculate and project the centroids

 ### Lecture Resources